MrR0807/Notes/Elastic-Search-Notes/Elastic-Search-In-Action-Notes/notes.md

 }
 ```

-The filter accepts an array of token filters; for example, we provided the uppercase and reverse filters in this example).
+The filter accepts an array of token filters; for example, we provided the uppercase and reverse filters in this example.
 The output would be “DNOB”.

 You can also attach the filters to a custom analyzer as the following: